-Digital media and entertainment companies will continue to look for new ways to bring their services to even more people.
+Even though the pandemic Netflix boom is waning, digital media and entertainment companies will continue to look for new ways to bring their services to even more people.
 Applications and products designed to help people connect while practicing social distancing continue to be in higher demand.

 Software and applications that support remote working

 As we continue to see an increase in remote opportunities, be on the lookout for companies building tools to remotely support distance learning, team collaboration, and information sharing.